-When I was pregnant with Adalia, my first baby, I puked all the time.
+When I was pregnant with Iris, my first baby, I puked all the time.
 In fact, when we first suspected I was pregnant I told Chuck (in all of my 19-year-old wisdom) this can’t be morning sickness because I’m sick all day long.

 Are you laughing yet?

 In fact, it was so bad with that first pregnancy that anytime I was in a new place (including the US Consulate) I would immediately visually stake out every bathroom and garbage can…just in case.
 I can’t even begin to tell you all the places I threw up during those nine months.
 I tried every idea out there to curb my morning sickness.

 Crackers before getting out of bed.

 Nothing worked.
 I am sorry to say that I don’t have the cure for morning sickness for you (though I’ve heard these Preggie Pops are great).
 What I do have is a life hack that helped me survive a miserable pregnancy.

 When I was pregnant with Enoch, my fourth baby, I was so sick I could barely get out of bed in the morning.
 I was the very sickest first thing in the morning but I’ve got news for you…babies and toddlers don’t care how sick you are.
 They still cry and poop and expect to be fed.
 In an effort to survive, I came up with this plan.

 In the evening when I was feeling my “best” (keep in mind this is a relative term) I would plan a crockpot dinner for the next day.
 Many days Chuck would get it going before he left for work in the morning.
 This was a huge help, but he worked construction so he was up and gone early, long before the kids were awake.
 I had to find some way to get through the mornings with a three-year-old, a two-year-old, and a one-year-old.
 Here is what I came up with.